dvbckle/RoboGarden-Capstone-Project/README.md

   4. Vary the combination of features used, / feature number and layers in the autoencoder.
 Performance improved going from 10 to 4 features.
 Conversely, build a larger model and use all features.
 Or investigate extracting from the encoded layer.

 References & Inspiration:
-  1. My classmates and TA’s at RoboGarden.
+  1. My classmates, Instructor, TA’s & staff at RoboGarden.
   2. Scikit-learn documentation.
   3. Online articles:
     a.	https://machinelearningmastery.com/tactics-to-combat-imbalanced-classes-in-your-machine-learning-dataset/